JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 (*) With respect to the option (2) there is an important constraint.
-In order for this guarantee to hold, the developer should ensure that the `this` reference is not prematurely published by the constructor itself.
+In order for this guarantee to hold, the developer should ensure that `this` reference is not prematurely published by the constructor itself.
 Otherwise, there is no way the compiler/runtime can guarantee the aforementioned property, because there is no statically known place to insert the memory fence into.